 Microsoft, one of the largest software companies in the world, sells an ERP called Dynamics 365.
 Their ERP is cloud-based and offers cutting-edge solutions, like customer relationship management (CRM), AI tools, financial analytics, and productivity features.

 Dynamics 365 is compatible with businesses of all sizes, providing different pricing plans for varying needs.
-This is due in part to Microsoft’s brand recognition, giving them sales and marketing flexibility that other businesses don’t have.
+This is due in part to Microsoft’s brand recognition, giving them b2b sales and marketing flexibility that other businesses don’t have.

 Industrial and Financial Systems, or IFS, is a leading provider of enterprise-level software.
 The company is based in Sweden and has provided solutions for manufacturers and service-based organizations since 1983.

-IFS emphasizes the agility and flexibility of their software programs.
+IFS emphasizes the agility and flexibility of its software programs.
 If your business provides complex, service-oriented solutions for customers, this is no problem for IFS.
 They design their software to be user-friendly and powerful in the midst of rapidly changing consumer demands and market trends.

 Businesses of varying sizes will benefit from IFS’ ERP.
 You can forecast and leverage your data for HR, procurement, warehousing, finances, manufacturing, and more.